-This is a mirror of the manuals available at the BAMA archive.
+This is the BAMA archive.
 These manuals are available for download and free of charge.

 Dear OM: